 What is an Accelerated Master's Program (AMP) degree?

-AMP degrees allow Illinois Institute of Technology students to simultaneously complete both an undergraduate and graduate degree (bachelor's degree and master's degree).
-Consult the Co-Terminal Handbook and the Accelerated Master's Program webpage for complete information.
+AMP degrees allow Illinois Institute of Technology students to complete both an undergraduate and graduate degree (bachelor's degree and master's degree) on an accelerated timescale.
+Consult the Plus One Handbook and the Accelerated Master's Program webpage for complete information.

 When can I apply to an Accelerated Master's Program?